 Waste

 We aim to reduce the amount of solid waste sent to landfill year-on-year, and all our factories and locations have waste reduction programmes in place.
-We study and map our landfill waste and then use a standard waste hierarchy tool to identify improvement actions, which are implemented via our CI programme.
+We study and map our landfill waste and then use a standard waste hierarchy tool to identify improvement actions, which are implemented via our continuous improvement programme.

 Water